The-Vault-Mauricio-Togneri/firebase-localization/README.md

 * `yaml`

 ### Backup
 To perform a backup of the full database.
-The file will be stored in the **Google Cloud Storage** (accessible from Firebase).
+The file will be stored in the **Cloud Storage for Firebase**.
 The name of the file will be a string representing the given date in the [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) format according to universal time.

 `https://<PROJECT_ID>.firebaseapp.com/api/backup?token=[xxx]`